Skip to main content

 About Gun Stores Near Me

 Maybe.
-An FFL that does not appear on this map has (1) never been inspected by ATF (or not inspected since July 2015), (2) been inspected by ATF but not found to have any — or any serious — violations, or (3) been inspected by ATF and found to have violations that resulted in administrative action, but ATF has not yet produced the report to Brady.
+An FFL that does not appear on this map has (1) never been inspected by ATF (or not inspected since July 2015), (2) been inspected by ATF but not found to have any — or any serious — violations, or (3) been inspected by ATF after August 3, 2018 and found to have violations that resulted in administrative action, but ATF has not yet produced the report to Brady.
 ATF, however, has this information and we encourage it to release it to the public.

 Brady has found that the sort of systemic change government may provide is more impactful, replicable, and ultimately successful than pressuring individual FFLs to change their behavior.